Importing 3D Models with Assimp 3.0

 The Lighthouse3D GLSL Core Tutorial has been updated with a few sections, namely how to check the result of the compilation and linking operations, freeing up resources, and how do shaders communicate between themselves on modern OpenGL.
 The shader interfaces are presented and discussed, with examples and a comparison between the several mechanisms OpenGL provides.

+The updated version of GLSL tutorial.
+Only the core version will be dealt in this tutorial.
 The tutorial is, and will be in the near future, in construction.
 I don’t plan to close it, at least in the near future, unless a new version of OpenGL changes everything again.
+I’ll be adding content from time … Read more

 NShader is a Visual Studio extension that provides syntax highlighting in VS 2008 and 2010 (express editions are not supported).
 The following extensions are recognized: .glsl, .frag, .vert, .fp, .vp, .geom (no tessellation shaders yet 🙁 ).